Envoy49/go-spotify-cli/README.md

 ## 🔑 Authentication

-🚀 On the first run, Go Spotify CLI will prompt an authentication process through Spotify interface.
+🚀 On the first run, Go Spotify CLI will initiate an authentication process through the Spotify interface.
-A browser window will open, requesting to grant access.
-Once access granted, Spotify will issue a 1-hour auth token and refresh token.
+A browser window will open, requesting access grant.
+Once access is granted, Spotify will issue a 1-hour auth token along with a refresh token.
-Refresh token will be used to get a new token after original token is expired.
+The refresh token will be used to obtain a new token after the original token has expired.
-This will make sure that browser authentication is no longer required after initial access is granted.
+This ensures that browser authentication is no longer required after initial access has been granted.

 **Note**: 💾 Tokens are stored in the `.go-spotify-cli` folder of root directory.

-## 🎛 Commands
+## 📟 Commands

 🎶 **`play`**: Starts playback on the current device.

-⏸ **`pause`**: Pauses playback on the current device.
+⏸️ **`pause`**: Pauses playback on the current device.

 ⏩ **`next`**: Skips to the next track.